Define your career with IBM

 Meet IBMers.
 It's their innovative minds that play a vital role in delivering better things to the world.
 What will you create with us?

-IBMers Tim and Melissa talk about bringing their authentic selves to work to foster a more equitable and inclusive environment.

 With operations in more than 170 countries, IBM® is a different kind of technology company.
-We're on the forefront of groundbreaking change—improving businesses, society and the human condition.
+We're on the forefront of groundbreaking change, improving businesses, society and the human condition.
 This all starts with our employees.
-By encouraging IBMers to explore their curiosities, it gives us a new outlook on the world and its possibilities for emerging tech.
+Encouraging IBMers to explore their curiosities gives us a new outlook on the world and its possibilities for emerging tech.

 When you join IBM, you join a culture of openness, collaboration and trust.
 You join a team of IBMers who are bringing change into the world—helping cure diseases, clean our oceans and make technology work for good.